 For more information on how you can enjoy this fishing village, please refer to our article on Ine Bay Funaya!

 Visit Amanohashidate for One of the Three Views of Japan

-If you haven’t been to Amanohashidate for the celebrated view that most Japanese would love to visit at least once in their life, then you definitely should if you are coming to Miyazu!
+If you haven’t been to Amanohashidate for the celebrated view, you definitely should when coming to Miyazu!

-Check out our article on Amanohashidate and find out why people are bending down on the observatory and how the 5,000 pine trees can grow on the 3.6 km sandbar surrounding by salting seawater!
+Check out our article on Amanohashidate to find out why people are bending down over on the observatory and how the 5,000 pine trees can grow on the 3.6 km sandbar surrounded by seawater!